Welcoming international students

 Visa

-Depending on the student’s nationality, situation and length of stay, a visa may be required to study or do research at Université de Paris.
+Depending on the student’s nationality, situation and length of stay, a visa may be required to study or do research at Université Paris Cité.

 Residence permit

-- The holders of a VLS-TS, or Long-Stay Visa valid as a Residence Permit (1st application), must contact the French Office for Immigration and Integration (OFII) as soon as possible in order to finalise their residence permit.
+• The holders of a VLS-TS, or Long-Stay Visa valid as a Residence Permit (1st application), must process their application online to finalise their residence permit.

 Insurance